imrafaelmerino/JIO/README.md

    the `@RegisterExtension` annotation.
 You specify the duration for which the debugger captures events.

 2. **Using `debug` and `debugEach`**: Within your code, you utilize the `debug` and `debugEach` methods provided by JIO.
-   These methods allow you to send events to the JFR system after a value or expression is being evaluated.
+   These methods allow you to send events to the JFR system after a value or expression is evaluated.

 3. **Event Printing**: During the execution of the test for the specified duration, the Debugger extension prints out all the events that were sent to the JFR system.
 These events include information about the expressions being